The Hottest Medical Technologies in 2022

 2. Artificial Intelligence

-No, this does not mean that medical care will suddenly be delivered by sentient robots.
-However, it does mean that, given a patient’s particular medical records, history, and current symptoms, physicians may be given suggested diagnoses, medications, and treatments plans.
-The physicians will always have the final say, but the information will be at their disposal.
+No, this does not mean that sentient robots will suddenly deliver medical care.
+However, it does mean that, given a patient’s medical records, history, and current symptoms, physicians may be given suggested diagnoses, medications, and treatment plans.
+The physicians will always have the final say, but the information will be available.

-Overall by analyzing healthcare data in this robust and comprehensive way, healthcare leaders will be able to use the findings to improve patient outcomes, reduce costs, and boost staff job satisfaction.
+By analyzing healthcare data robustly and comprehensively, healthcare leaders can use the findings to improve patient outcomes, reduce costs, and boost staff job satisfaction.

 3. Digital Therapeutics

-Digital therapeutics are prescribed by a doctor to a patient for their particular medical condition.
+A doctor prescribes digital therapeutics to a patient for their particular medical condition.
 These sophisticated software programs can be accessed as apps on a patient’s smartphone or through a personal computer.
-They go through the same rigorous testing as all medications, including randomized clinical trials.
-Medical conditions that are well suited for digital therapeutics include diabetes type I and type II, cancer, anxiety, musculoskeletal pain, ADHD, asthma, migraines, insomnia, and substance abuse.
+They undergo the same rigorous testing as all medications, including randomized clinical trials.
+Medical conditions well suited for digital therapeutics include diabetes type I and type II, cancer, anxiety, musculoskeletal pain, ADHD, asthma, migraines, insomnia, and substance abuse.

-As patients use the applications, information about their wellbeing is reported back to their physician.
-This allows doctors to be able to monitor patients without having to see them regularly, as well as spot problems much earlier than when a patient needs to wait for an appointment.
+As patients use the applications, information about their well-being is reported back to their physician.
+This allows doctors to monitor patients without seeing them regularly and spot problems much earlier than when a patient needs to wait for an appointment.

 4. Technology in Mental Health

-There are several new technologies that have emerged over the past year that can help address a patient’s ongoing mental health needs.
-While most assessments and initial treatments may still need to be completed by a clinician, there are now additional tools patients can use to improve their mental health between appointments.
+Several new technologies have emerged over the past year that can help address a patient’s ongoing mental health needs.
+While most assessments and initial treatments may still need to be completed by a clinician, patients can now use additional tools to improve their mental health between appointments.

-The digital therapeutics mentioned above are uniquely suited for providing high quality ongoing mental health care.
-Increasingly some apps are able to complete patient intakes and provide an initial diagnosis before a patient ever meets with a provider.
-A traditional therapy method called cognitive-behavioral therapy (CBT) has been widely adopted and used in digital therapeutics with significant success, when used alongside virtual or in-person therapy, in helping patients change their behavior.
+The digital therapeutics mentioned above are uniquely suited for providing high-quality ongoing mental health care.
+Increasingly some apps can complete patient intakes and provide an initial diagnosis before a patient ever meets with a provider.
+A traditional therapy method called cognitive-behavioral therapy (CBT) has been widely adopted and used in digital therapeutics with significant success, combined with virtual or in-person therapy, in helping patients change their behavior.

 Another technology newly being utilized for mental health is the use of video games.
-Just recently, the FDA authorized EndeavorRX, the first only prescription video game designed to treat ADHD in children ages eight to 12.
+The FDA recently authorized EndeavorRX, the first prescription video game designed to treat ADHD in children ages eight to 12.
 In clinical studies, 73 percent of participants reported an increased ability to pay attention after just one month of treatment with zero adverse side effects.

 5. Internet of Medical Things

-The internet of things refers to the invisible network formed by physical objects that are connected to the internet.
+The Internet of Things refers to the invisible network formed by physical objects connected to the Internet.
 For healthcare, this encompasses new technologies such as remote patient monitoring, 5g-enabled devices, and wearable sensors.
-The more than 500,000 web-enabled medical devices are increasingly interconnected to be able to provide the most accurate and up-to-date patient data.
+The more than 500,000 web-enabled medical devices are increasingly interconnected to provide the most accurate and up-to-date patient data.

-As technologies and software improve, smart medical devices will be able to network with other nearby smart devices to help improve patient outcomes.
+As technologies and software improve, smart medical devices can network with nearby smart devices to help improve patient outcomes.
 This will eventually allow doctors to monitor patients’ status holistically and systematically.
 For example, one study found that a FitBit is more reliable at measuring physical activity and better at assessing a five-year risk of death than more traditional methods.
 All patients need to do is make the data they already have accessible.

 1. Advanced Telemedicine

 Telemedicine took a great leap forward during the Covid-19 pandemic.
-In January 2020, an estimated 24 percent of healthcare organizations had an existing telehealth program.
+In January 2020, 24 percent of healthcare organizations had an existing telehealth program.
 According to Forrester, an analytics firm, the country was set to complete over a billion virtual care visits by the end of the year.
-Forced into functionality, many of telehealth’s regulatory barriers have been removed, and healthcare organizations now have nearly a year’s worth of data on how to evaluate and improve telehealth services.
+Forced into functionality, many of telehealth’s regulatory barriers have been removed, and healthcare organizations now have nearly a year’s worth of data on evaluating and improving telehealth services.

-In 2021, many healthcare organizations will be focusing on how best to integrate telehealth services with existing physical ones.
-Virtual visits will continue to be used as a way to increase access to primary care and urgent care, as well as to improve collaboration with clinics, long-term care facilities, dialysis centers, and mental health services.
+In 2021, many healthcare organizations will focus on integrating telehealth services with existing physical ones.
+Virtual visits will continue to be used to increase access to primary care and urgent care and improve collaboration with clinics, long-term care facilities, dialysis centers, and mental health services.
 All of this, however, hinges upon a more permanent lifting of regulatory barriers: the American Medical Association, and others, are urging Congress to act fast.

 2. New Methods of Drug Development

 The development of multiple safe and effective Covid-19 vaccines in less than a year may be remembered as one of the greater scientific accomplishments in human history.
-The process was sped along not only by regulatory fast-tracking but also by innovations in the ways medical trials are conducted: virtual clinical trials, held mostly online, eased the burden of participation.
+The process was sped along by regulatory fast-tracking and innovations in how medical trials are conducted: virtual clinical trials, held mostly online, eased the burden of participation.
 Combined with a spirit of collaboration rather than competition between pharmaceutical companies, they could pave the way for a bright future in drug development.

 Some of the relaxed regulatory procedures around drug development will fade with the Covid-19 pandemic, but innovative approaches to testing and collaboration could linger.
 An alliance between several pharmaceutical heavyweights—including Gilead, Novartis, and WuXi AppTec—has already begun collaboratively exploring new antiviral treatments and sharing preliminary data.
-The FDA has released guidelines for virtual trials, opening up a new frontier for the development and testing of new drugs.
+The FDA has released guidelines for virtual trials, opening up a new frontier for developing and testing new drugs.

 Once Covid-19 is relegated to the history books, what’s next?